Seven statements on crypto taxation in Thailand

 as assessable taxable income.
 Whether this describes the final arrangement for crypt-profit taxation or just adds potential circumventions to the already existing rule of full crypto-taxation, might be seen differently.

 #5.
 15% W/H tax: Under the May 2018-amended Revenue Code, individuals who gain and receive benefits from putting money into digital assets are subject to a 15% withholding tax.
-The Finance Ministry will also issue ministerial regulations to impose a 15% withholding tax on capital gains and benefits from digital asset transactions for corporate entities,
+Regulations by the Finance Ministry to impose a 15% withholding tax on capital gains and benefits from digital asset transactions for corporate entities have to be observed.

 Cryptocurrencies can utilize traditional capital gains strategies by